 I don't want to waste time with sites that promise rewards (either $ or points) and then don't deliver.
 Thanks in advance for your kind answers!

 I was wondering.
 Has anyone ever participated in the get paid to take surveys?
 It sounds too good.
 I would like to make some extra money but stay at home for my family (I already work part time).
 Any advice out there?

 I have participated in focus groups a few times.
 It was easy money.
 If you meet their criteria and the timing is convenient for you, you can get paid for giving your opinion.
 There are a few rules and one is that you can only participate every six months, so you won't make tons of money.
-The most I have ever made for one session is $75.
-Once I got there last and they already had all the people they needed, but paid me anyway!

 I had signed up for some of those surveys and I quite frankly stopped doing them because they took too much of my time. (online).
 On the other hand, I did do the get paid to surf the web, and got a $30.00 check for doing it for about a month.
 Only thing is I had quit doing it because they mailed the check 2 months later and I thought they weren't going to pay me.
 Oh well, slowed down my surfing anyway! ;)